 Here are some compelling reasons:

 - The recipient is unlikely to have a collection of these from previous Christmases.
 They may have other garden software – I have a shelf-full – but this one is radically different.
 It’s the first to use intelligent design logic to randomly generate plans, based on the gardener’s choices of style and colour.

 - Neat and compact in its attractive DVD case, it ranks highly on the “Gifts – Economical on Wrapping Paper” list.
 It is probably top of the “Easy to Wrap” list, unless you include gift vouchers in this category, and they are definitely lower on the “Exciting and Unusual” list.

-- Do you have a friend whose garden you do not enjoy sitting out in?
+- Do you have a friend whose garden you don’t enjoy sitting out in?
 This is the perfect gardening gift for them.
 Next summer, as you sip your Pimms stretched out on their designer deckchair, admiring their beautiful borders, you can congratulate yourself on yet another superbly selected present.